 Thus the system of innovation is the great “black box” in research on capitalism and it will be the most central of the Center’s interests.
 Yet innovation is not the only aspect of capitalism on which there is not yet much fundamental understanding.
 The influence of capitalism on fluctuations is not addressed in standard monetary macroeconomics or in the “real business cycle” literature.
 It is obvious that jobs are far more precarious in the relatively capitalist economies than in the corporatist ones, where governments try to avoid any rocking of the boat and to backstop with assorted job protection laws.

-Capitalism’s proponents respond that the right both to hire and to fire freely helps to embolden firms to take the risks of job creation and thereby serves to raise the average level of wages and perhaps employment too.
-However, the impression also exists that, in fact, capitalism exhibits long swings in economic activity, as measured by employment and unemployment rates, of far wider amplitude than those detectable in the more corporatist economies.
+Capitalism’s proponents respond that the right both to hire and to fire freely helps to embolden firms to take the risks of job creation and thereby raises the average level of wages and perhaps employment too.
+However, capitalism appears to exhibit long swings in economic activity, as measured by employment and unemployment rates, of far wider amplitude than those detectable in the more corporatist economies.
 Here too a reply is conceivable.
-It may be that when contractionary forces strike, the prompt restructuring that firms in the relatively capitalist economy are generally permitted to do serves actually to dampen the size of the slump that follows while the rigid posture maintained by firms in the relatively corporatist economies, with their strictures against layoffs, entails a much deeper as well as longer slump.
+It may be that when contractionary forces strike, the prompt restructuring that firms in the relatively capitalist economy are generally permitted to do actually dampens the size of the slump that follow, while the rigid posture maintained by firms in the relatively corporatist economies, with their strictures against layoffs, entails a much deeper and longer slump.
 Another of the fluctuation issues is the justice of regarding long booms as no better than long slumps.
 A more radical position raises questions about the justification for blocking or moderating long slumps, provided they are purely or mainly structural rather than the result of monetary malfunctioning.13 The subject of long swings is only now beginning to enjoy a revival of attention in the economic literature, and there is much to be done in this area.

 1 Roman Frydman, Gray, Cheryl, Hessel, Marek and Andrzej Rapaczynski, "When Does Privatization Work?
 The Impact of Private Ownership on Corporate Performance in Transition Economies," The Quarterly Journal of Economics 1999; and Roman Frydman, Hessel, Marek and Andrzej Rapaczynski, “Why Ownership Matters?
 Entrepreneurship and the Restructuring of Enterprises in Central Europe,” in Fox, M. and M. Heller (eds.), Corporate Governance Lessons from Transition Economies, Princeton University Press, 2006.